dessy/dessy/blog/_posts/2012-04-04-beginner-ruby.markdown

 During the workshop, I had several questions along the lines of "Where do I go from here?".
 In a day full of incredible highs, the peak of the mountain was when I was asked that very question.
 I know that Ladies Learning Code has hit on something amazing when a roomful of people in the middle of a feast are asking for more food.
-So, in response to this one and similar questions, here is list of
+So, in response to this and other similar questions, I've compiled a list of
 resources:

 <ul>